jquery/jquery-license/README.md

 # jQuery Foundation License Verification

 This module audits jQuery Foundation repositories to ensure that all commits have appropriate licensing either via the [CLA](http://contribute.jquery.org/CLA/) or the CAA.
-This can be run either as a full audit against a given branch of a repository or as a webhook to verify all commits within a pull request.
+This can be run either as a full audit against a given branch of a repository or to verify all commits within a pull request.
+The latter can be done automatically with a webhook.

+To manually check a PR, set up a `config.json` with your `githubToken` (next section), then run the audir-pr script (see PR Auditing below).